 A group of newborn puppies usually ranges from 8 to 12 in number.
 After giving birth, the mother will nurse her puppies for about 2 hours a day for the first 7 days.
 The milk intake of a puppy varies per breed, but similar breeds to the Beagle will get about 5.5 ounces per puppy on the average, which obviously would be the larger the breed gets.

-As the owner, you should ensure that all of the puppies get enough share of their mother’s milk.
+As the owner, you should ensure that all of the puppies get enough of their mother’s milk.
 However, there can be many hindrances that will get in the way:

 - Insufficient weight — Puppies should be able to gain weight almost every single day.
 In other words, the initial weight of the puppy should be at least twice after 1 week or else something is wrong with the nursing program and/or the milk.
 Bottle feeding is a good supplemental solution in case this scenario comes at hand.

 - When puppies cry constantly — An important sign to know whether some puppies are getting enough milk from the nursing female dog is whether they cry constantly to show that they are hungry for their mother’s milk.
-The hind teats of a lactating or nursing mother dog is the best place to put such puppies in the litter.
+The hind teats of a lactating or nursing mother dog are the best place to put such puppies in the litter.

 - When the mother gets sick — If the mother has some bad health condition, it usually means she will be unable to feed her puppies properly.
 The worst case scenario would be a dog unexpectedly passing away while giving birth (it happens to humans too, after all).